wgkdata/teuday-app/README.md

 [](https://emojipedia.org/warning/#:~:text=Emoji%20Meaning,to%20Emoji%201.0%20in%202015.)

- ⚠️ **Important:** If you want to develop or thest TeuDay, remember to request Google's authentication file to [Luan Lopes](https://github.com/wgkdata).
+ ⚠️ **Important:** If you want to develop or test TeuDay, remember to request Google's authentication file to [Luan Lopes](https://github.com/wgkdata).

 ##